~ ~ ~ ~Learning All About History Through Hosiery ~ ~ ~ ~

 Hotchkiss Co. had a booth, full of their highly flammable peppermint extract.
 It was used to freshen sock drawers, and the canal pirates rubbed it on their peg legs, to repel carpenter ants and termites.

-(The pirates were also known to carry peppermint smelling salts, to revive canal boat passengers who fainted during a stickup.)
+(The pirates, a kindly and attentive crew really, were also known to carry peppermint smelling salts, to revive canal boat passengers who fainted during a stickup.)

 Like any sock fair, drinking was part of the occasion, and by 4:00 pm, most of the attendees from the knitting mills were probably weaving, but it wouldn’t have mattered – – the local firemen were all helping put up the tents, and by the time they ran back to town, hitched up and got the pumper to the canal, the fair was a total loss.